dogweather/forkful/content/en/powershell/numbers/working-with-complex-numbers.md

   \ 3 + 4i), are vital in fields like engineering, physics, and data science.\u2026"
 lastmod: '2024-03-13T22:45:00.276606-06:00'
 model: gpt-4-1106-preview
-summary: "Complex numbers, the ones with a real part and an imaginary part (like 3\
+summary: Complex numbers, the ones with a real part and an imaginary part (like 3
-  \ + 4i), are vital in fields like engineering, physics, and data science.\u2026"
+  + 4i), are vital in fields like engineering, physics, and data science.
 title: Working with complex numbers
 weight: 14
 ---